Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

 snippet: SqlPersistenceOutboxIsolationLevel

 A change in the isolation level affects all data access included in transactions.
-This should be done only if the business logic executed by message handlers within outbox transactions requires different than the default (`ReadCommited`) isolation level to guarantee correctness.
+This should be used only if the business logic executed by message handlers within outbox transactions requires a different isolation level than the default (`ReadCommited`) to guarantee correctness.

 Supported isolation levels: